kraynel/gatsby-transformer-gitinfo/README.md

 If the file is not versionned, these fields will be `null`.

-You can also fetch the `fetch` and `pull` links of the remote configured on the repository.

 They are exposed in your graphql schema which you can query:

 ```graphql